 In what ways can we understand and critique mobile technology and the network society?
 From a series of critical perspectives, this course interrogates the interplay among culture, industry, technology, and the digitally-mediated network society.
 We approach these topics by focusing on the diffusion of information and communication technologies (ICTs) into everyday life and the way that these technologies have altered personal, social, economic, and political relations.

 COMM 390: Introduction to Game Theory, History, and Design

 This seminar offers students an introduction to the academic study and design of games (from board and card to digital).
 We will examine their cultural, educational, and social functions by analyzing, playing, and reading/writing about games in a variety of socially situated contexts (from ancient to contemporary).
 By considering the links between theory and practice, the seminar will enable students to develop critical frameworks to initiate basic game design.

 COMM 720: Media Archaeology

 Media archaeology has been introduced as a way to investigate new media cultures through insights from past new media, often with an emphasis on the neglected, the unorthodox, and the non-obvious apparatuses, practices, and inventions.
 These historical excavations encourage sifting through layers of early practices and imaginations to recover material traces of the past to generate an intermedial research methodology.
-The goal of this course is to outline an introduction to the necessary skills and resources to produce rigorous research on older media forms leading to more expansive examinations of “new” media cultures.
+The goal of this graduate course is to outline an introduction to the necessary skills and resources to produce rigorous research on older media forms leading to more expansive examinations of “new” media cultures.